 So, even if you need to extend your budget a bit, it's always a good idea to stick with professionals in this case.

 Can I Convert a Basic Shower to a Zero Threshold Shower?

 Fortunately, the answer is a yes!
 And to turn your basic shower into a lavishing zero threshold shower, an expert should get the job done for you.
 But it might take over a couple of weeks, and a considerable amount of cash might also get used up (as mentioned in the above section).

 Now, there are certain reasons why your pockets are going to get hot!
 For instance, the contractor has to start with demolishing the shower first, but possibly only the bottom pan or basin if you’re lucky.
-Then they need to get on with the drains to shower benches and make sure everything's watertight.
+Then they need to get on with the drains to floating shower benches and make sure everything's watertight.